 Everyone wants better glutes, whether you’re a guy or gal, athlete or non-athlete.
 That’s because glutes that are awesomely developed not only make your body look better, but they can also drastically improve your performance.
 When the glutes are strengthened and built using the correct combinations of exercises, you’ll run faster, jump higher and improve the strength of all your lower-body lifts.

-In order to build a muscle to it’s highest level of size and performance, all of its fibers should be recruited by the end of a workout.
-The glutes are a tri-planar muscle, which means it can function in all three planes of movement:
+In order to quickly build muscle to the highest level of size and performance, all of its fibers should be recruited by the end of a workout.
+The glutes are a tri-planar muscle at the hip, which means it can function in all three planes of movement:

 - Sagittal plane = hip extension